High Hazard Cross Connections:

 Building Plumbing Systems (in general)

-You can request the local plumbing code authority take enforcement action.
+You can request the local plumbing code authority for investigation or take enforcement action.

 Lawn Irrigation Systems

 In some situations, an RPZ backflow preventer may not be a necessary device for a lawn irrigation system, and other devices may be more appropriate.
 If you suspect or identify an inadequately protected high-hazard cross connection, you can request the local plumbing code authority take enforcement action.

 You can find the local plumbing code (and building code) authority for your CPWS at the Minnesota Department of Labor and Industry (DLI).
 If the local plumbing code authority or specific licensing authority does not take enforcement action, you can contact DLI, as they retain the ultimate authority to enforce the Minnesota Plumbing Code.
 In addition, any CPWS that is a local government unit can take steps to adopt and enforce the Minnesota Plumbing Code by ordinance.